 This has been funded by £8m of borrowing from a new non-bank lending platform managed by Temporis Capital LLP, who also manage the Ventus Funds’ investment in Allt Dearg.
-This long term debt funding is provided by KKR a leading global investment firm and the Green Investment Bank, which is owned by UK Government.
-The owners have raised and invested the balance of the cash required.
+This long term debt funding is provided by KKR a leading global investment firm and the Green Investment Bank, which was owned by UK Government.
+After the sale of the Green Investment Bank, their share of the debt was sold to L1 and Legolas Debt Holdco Ltd in 2017.
+The owners raised and invested the balance of the cash required.

 How Do The Allt Dearg & Sròndoire Wind Farms Differ ?

 There are some key differences between Allt Dearg and Sròndoire.

 - Allt Dearg receives a higher level of green energy support at 1 ROC, whereas Sròndoire will receive 0.9 ROC.